zhukvv/zhukvv/README.md

 # Hi there, I'm Viktoriya 👋

 Welcome to my GitHub profile!
-I'm a data analyst with an analytical set of mind, passionate about riding a bicycle, training my dog, reading psychology and living eco-friendly.
+I'm a data analyst with an analytical set of mind, passionate about riding a bicycle, training my dog, reading psychology and living eco-friendly, sewing.

 ## About Me
 - 🔭 I’m still studying at Changellenge Education.